 Adventure Activities in Solang Valley

 Solang Valley is a year-round magnet for adventure seekers of all types, be it paragliding, zorbing or zip-lining.
 During winter, Solang Valley offers skiing and snowboarding as the adventure sport.
-Those who are not into extreme adventure can, however, try ATV riding and a ride in the chair-lift.
+Those who are not into extreme adventure sports can, however, try ATV riding and a ride in the chair-lift.
 The valley, moreover, offers beautiful meadows to click pictures and have a fun time together with family and friends.
 It’s possible to visit Solang Valley and try a few adventure sports on a day trip from Manali.
 Readily available taxis usually take between 1500 to 4000 Rupees for a return journey from Manali, basis on the group size and the time of the year.

 Skiing and Snowboarding in Hamta Valley

 Where To Stay In Manali

-If you had asked me this question about 5 years ago (when I had first visited Manali) I would have named Vashishth, Old Manali or somewhere near Mall Road in Manali if you wanted to stay in city centre.
+If you had asked me this question about 5 years ago (when I had first visited Manali) I would have named Vashishth, Old Manali or somewhere near Mall Road in Manali if you wanted to stay in the city centre.
 But now, with increasing popularity, all those areas have become so crowded, that it’s not possible to enjoy the tranquillity of the mountains there.
 Still, if you want to stay closer to the main town of Manali, I can recommend staying somewhere in Old Manali or Vashishth, both of which are located at a half an hour walk from Manali bus station or a 10 min auto rickshaw ride.
 Manali main town also has enough accommodation option but it’s just too crowded for me to be recommending at all.

-If you’re, however, looking for a peaceful locale I can suggest Hamta Valley without a second though.
+If you’re, however, looking for a peaceful locale I can suggest Hamta Valley without a second thought.
 It’s moreover in Hamta Valley (after being familiar with Manali area like the back of my hand) that I started my first hospitality venture, an adventure camping site in Manali with the name of FootlooseCamps, because of the beauty and easy accessibility of the place.